Ownezx/toothpick-finder/technical_breif.typ

 == Context

-When the process behind mapping nodes (i.e., points in which the plant has rooted in the soil) can be very time consuming, repetitive and labor intensive for the following reasons:
+The process behind mapping points on a 2D surface can be very time consuming, repetitive and labor intensive, for example rooted nodes of a crawling plant in soil.
+This is due to the following reasons:

 + Indicators of nodes must be placed in the ground
 + These indicators are then mapped on a 2d transparent surface while separating each plant